-Unsurprisingly, today is all about climate change and and sustainability, in its many guises, from polar bears threatened by receding ice to farmers watching their land changing into desert.
+Unsurprisingly, today is all about climate change and sustainability, in its many guises, from polar bears threatened by receding ice to farmers watching their land morphing into desert.

 National Jelly Bean Day

-The 22nd April may be Earth Day, but for some it is more importantly also "National Jelly Bean Day".
+The 22nd of April is also "National Jelly Bean Day".
 We have America to thank for this celebration of the multicoloured bean-shaped sugar candies, where since the 1930s they have been linked to Easter due to their egg-like shape.

 We are celebrating national Jelly Bean Day with handfuls of the moreish sweets between sips of a drink we discovered back in 2002 at London's Hush, the a Jelly Belly Beany.
 And we've compiled a colection of other candy cocktails.